lsils/date2020_experiments/README.md

 * Run the experiments from the build folder of `mockturtle`:

 ```
-./experiments/xag_min ../experiments/db
+./experiments/xag_minmc ../experiments/db
 ```

 Running all the experiments will require some time.
-The number of experiments can be changed by changing the xag_min.cpp file.
+The number of experiments can be changed by changing the xag_minmc.cpp file.

 This experiment will produce the last column (complete flow) of Table 1 and Table 2 from [TSRAD20].